shan7030/code-opener-cli/README.md

 ## Contributing to Project

-Let's take this project to next level together 🎉 You can find the guidelines to contribute to this project here.
+Let's take this project to next level together 🎉 You can find the guidelines to contribute to this project [here](https://github.com/shan7030/code-opener-cli/blob/master/CONTRIBUTING.md).

 ## Changelogs

-All notable changes to this projects can be found in CHANGELOG Currently, this CLI supports on VSCode, but support for other code editors/IDE's will be added soon :smile:
+All notable changes to this projects can be found in [CHANGELOG.md](https://github.com/shan7030/code-opener-cli/blob/master/CHANGELOG.md) .
+Currently, this CLI supports on VSCode, but support for other code editors/IDE's will be added soon :smile: .